 Buildings would be modified by adding an extra level to the top of the structure, creating a new floor of accommodation space.
 These would be added through the years as needed, as the city drew communities from outlying towns and became the focus of an exodus of people from further afield with the dawn of industry and mechanisation.

-A great visual example of this can be found on Bakehouse Close, just off the Royal Mile.
+A great visual example of this can be found on Bakehouse Close, just off the Royal Mile at Canongate.
 At the back of the building here, the different 'layers' of the building can be identified like strata in natural stone.

 My coloured scribblings on this photo show the various different phases of construction on this building, from the original late sixteenth century structure to the late eighteenth century.